"It's always a joy to see Iona Lane who is a real rising star, constantly looking to innovate and progress."

-Here’s a little bit of background information about me: I’m a singer, musician and songwriter from North West England and I have just started studying for a BA (Hons) Music (Folk) with a scholarship at Leeds College of Music.
-I have always had a passion for music but never really found my footing until about three years ago when I stumbled across folk music.
-I submerged myself in it, picked up guitar, and never looked back!
-Along the way I have also picked up mandolin and slide guitar.
+Iona Lane a singer, musician and songwriter from North West England.
+Iona is currently studying for a BA (Hons) Music (Folk) with a scholarship at Leeds College of Music.
+Iona has always had a passion for music but only recently started paving a career in it - she submerged herself in folk music, picked up guitar, and never looked back!

-Over the past four years I have been building up a repertoire of original and interpretive covers to perform at live gigs.
-I have released three EPs over this time: 'Dry Stone Walls' (December 2015); 'Solace' (February 2017); and 'Pockets' (September 2017).
+Over the past four years Iona has been building up a repertoire of original material, traditional folk songs and interpretive covers to perform at live gigs.
+She has released four EPs over this time: 'Dry Stone Walls' (December 2015); 'Solace' (February 2017); 'Pockets' (September 2017); and ‘Golden Sleeves’ (December2018).
+All can be found via the 'shop' tab at the top of this page or can be streamed via Spotify.

-Over the summer of 2015 I was asked to be part of FATEA’s Summer Showcase download.
+Over the summer of 2015 Iona featured as part of FATEA’s Summer Showcase download.

-More recently, I have toured with howdenjones (Herefordshire and Gloucestershire), supported Joel Gardner (Manchester), been on tour with LGGS Jazz Band to Lake Constance and played a set of gigs in London (August 2017).
+Highlights from 2017 include touring with howdenjones (Herefordshire and Gloucestershire), supporting Joel Gardner (Manchester), been on tour with LGGS Jazz Band to Lake Constance and played a set of gigs in London (August 2017), supported Iona Fyfe (Coventry), James Kirby (Lancaster).

 "...This counterpoints the title track 'Living Life out of Pockets', which is a declaration of individuality based on an itinerant singer / songwriter who has made the choice and realises there may well be a price to pay.
 When trying to pick my track of the EP I rate this as first amongst many equals simply because of the quality of the writing, which is of the very highest standard... ...Another song that impressed me was 'Carved By Another', this time for the quality of the singing.
 It's pitched much higher than Iona's normal voice but at no point is a note stretched for or not quite hit.
 The vocalisations are quite stunning, having a real ethereal feeling, and it's a song that forces you to stop and listen.
 Although set in a garden this is also a song about planting metaphorical seeds and watching them develop into something new, although the sun won't always shine.
 Adding to the quality of this piece is the backing which is so simple it becomes almost hypnotic.
 A beautiful song." - Tony Birch, FATEA (2017)